AnyChart/docs.anychart.com/Basic_Charts/General_Settings.md

 For more information, read this section: [Legend](../Common_Settings/Legend/Overview).

 The following sample shows a multiple-series Column chart with a default legend enabled.
-As you can see, it displays the names and colors of the series:
+As you can see, it displays names and colors of the series:

 ```
 // enable the legend